 Interviewing candidates comes with a level of responsibility, and it is on you to make sure the environment is pleasant.

 This will help a candidate perform to the best of their ability during the interview, but itt also helps create a great impression of your company and brand.

 If you’re looking for interview tips on creating a positive interview experience, we’ve put together our best advice:

 Before you begin your recruitment process, it is important to fully understand your objectives.

-Before you begin interviews, revisit this and ensure that you’re clear on the business needs behind why you’re hiring, the responsibilities involved in the role that you’re hiring for, and why you’ve requested specific skills and experience.
+When you’re about to begin interviews, revisit this and ensure that you’re clear on why you’re hiring, the responsibilities involved in the role that you’re hiring for, and why you’ve requested specific skills and experience.